redpanda1234/barnes-rust/README.md

 Originally, this was supposed to be a 5-10 hour computational project for Harvey Mudd's Theoretical Mechanics course (Physics 111).
 It quickly escaped that scope.
-By the end of the semester, Harry and I had poured well over 80 hours into it, and learning a new programming language (rust) along the way.
+By the end of the semester, Harry and I had poured well over 80 hours into it, even learning a new programming language (rust) along the way.
 It's far from perfect, the documentation is a little...unhelpful, and the code can be spaghetti-like at times.
 But it's a labor of love, and we think that